Höxter: History

-Höxter (Latin Huxaria) in the time of Charlemagne was a villa regia, and was the scene of a battle between his forces and the Saxons.
-Under the protection of the Abbey of Corvey it gradually increased in prosperity, and became the chief town of the principality of Corvey.
+Höxter (Latin: Huxaria) in the time of Charlemagne was a villa regia, and was the scene of a battle between his forces and the Saxons.
+Under the protection of the Princely Abbey of Corvey it gradually increased in prosperity, and became the chief town of the principality of Corvey.
 Later it asserted its independence and joined the Hanseatic League.

-Höxter was located on the important long distance trade-route known as Hellweg.
-Rivalry with Corvey Abbey and the nearby town known as Corvey increased and in 1265, the burghers of Höxter allied themselves with the Bishop of Paderborn.
+Höxter was located on the long distance trade-route known as Hellweg.
+Rivalry with Corvey Abbey and the nearby town known as Corvey increased, and in 1265, the burghers of Höxter allied themselves with the Bishop of Paderborn.
 Their troops destroyed the town of Corvey and damaged the abbey.
-The town never recovered and over the following decades reverted to a small village.
-This event also marked the beginning of the long period of decline of the abbey.

-Höxter suffered severely during the Thirty Years' War.
+Höxter was severely affected by the Thirty Years' War.
 In 1634, Imperial troops laid siege to the town in what became known as the Blutbad von Höxter (massacre of Höxter).

-After the Peace of Westphalia in 1648 it was united with Brunswick; in 1802 it passed to Nassau and in 1807 to the Kingdom of Westphalia, after the dismemberment of which, in 1814, it came into the possession of Prussia.
+After the Peace of Westphalia in 1648, it was united with Brunswick; in 1802, it passed to Nassau, and in 1807 to the Kingdom of Westphalia, after the dismemberment of which in 1814, it came into the possession of Prussia.

 In 2005, an explosion within a house in the historic town centre damaged the town hall and many other significant buildings and resulted in three deaths.
-Work has started on the rebuilding of the damaged area but is expected to continue for many years.

 Albaxen

-Albaxen had its first documentary mention, under the name Albachtessen, on the occasion of the neighbouring Corvey Abbey's founding in 822, and by 900 it was already known by its current name.
+Albaxen had its first documentary mention, under the name Albachtessen, on the occasion of the neighbouring Corvey Abbey's founding in 822, and by 900, it was known by its current name.
 The Albaxen parish church was likewise first mentioned in the 9th century.
-The Tonenburg, a mediaeval building complex near Albaxen – not truly a castle as the name suggests – was built in 1350 by Corvey Abbey.
+The Tonenburg, a medieval building complex near Albaxen, was built in 1350 by Corvey Abbey.

 Lüchtringen

-In 854, Lüchtringen was first mentioned under the name Lutringi (12 different spellings, including Luhtringi and Luchtringi) in Corvey Abbey's annals and beginning in 1230 it belonged to the fourth archdeaconate of Höxter-Corvey of the Bishopric of Paderborn.
+In 854, Lüchtringen was first mentioned under the name Lutringi in Corvey Abbey's annals and belonged to the fourth archdeaconate of Höxter-Corvey of the Bishopric of Paderborn beginning in 1230.
 Before it became Prussian in 1813, Lüchtringen belonged to the Principality of Orange-Nassau in Fulda from 1803.
 In 1970, Lüchtringen lost its independence and became a constituent community of Höxter.

 Lüchtringen is North Rhine-Westphalia's easternmost community.

 Economy

-The town's main manufactured products are linen, cotton, cement and gutta-percha latex, and there is also a considerable shipping trade.
+The town's main manufactured products are linen, cotton, cement and gutta-percha latex, and shipping trade is a major source of income.

-Höxter also has long been an important garrison town and the presence of the military continues to play a large role in the local economy.
+Höxter is a garrison town, and the presence of the military plays a large role in the local economy.

-Arts and culture

-Events

-Regular culinary events in Höxter are "Höxter Kulinarisch" and the "Fischer- und Flößertage" ("Fishermen's and Raftsmen's Days").
-At these events, gastronomy and the advertising community get together and present culinary delights.